Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

-I had my bi-lateral mastectomy surgery back in February 2017, and at that point, the expanders were put in to make a pocket for the implants to be put in.
+Chemotherapy is just one aspect of the Breast Cancer journey.
+In February 2017, I underwent a bi-lateral mastectomy.
+The day which I gave up my natural breasts for a set of expanders which would eventually be replaced with silicone implants, all in an effort to save my life.
 Six weeks after my surgery, when I was due to return to work, I found myself scheduled for five weeks of radiation.
 This was in addition to the Chemo maintenance I was still completing.
-I was hesitant about radiation, but it was a necessary step in my treatment, because there is no guarantee that all the active Cancer cells are “scooped out”, so to speak, during surgery.
+Although I was hesitant about radiation, it was a necessary step in my treatment, because there is no guarantee that all the active Cancer cells are “scooped out”, so to speak, during surgery.

-Throughout my entire cancer battle, I still worked full time, not because I wanted to but because I had to in order to maintain the health insurance that was covering my countless doctor’s visits, as well as the much-needed income to cover our bills.
-Just as I was finally reaching the point of seeing the light at the end of the tunnel, finally being done with all my treatments, with only my reconstruction surgery ahead of me, the rug was unexpectedly pulled out from under me in the form of losing my job.
+Throughout my entire cancer battle, I still worked full time, not because I wanted to but because I needed to in order to maintain the health insurance that was covering my countless doctor’s visits, not to mention the much-needed income to help cover our bills.
+Just as normalcy seemed to be within reach, treatments almost done, and only my reconstruction surgery ahead of me, that “light” turned out to be an oncoming train.

-During my entire battle, I expressed to management countless times that I needed assistance to ensure errors were not made in my job.
-Assistance was hit or miss because in the months leading up to my termination, management was rarely available, and began to be distracted by personal issues, which left me with little to no confidence that they would actually catch an error if there was one, as on more than one occasion I caught my own error, and when it was brought to their attention, I was told that was not something they checked anyways.
+During my Breast Cancer battle, I expressed to management countless times that I needed assistance to ensure errors were not made in my job.
+Said assistance was hit or miss because, in the months leading up to my termination, management was rarely available, and began to be distracted by personal issues.
+This left me with little to no confidence that they would actually catch an error if there was one, as on more than one occasion I caught my own errors, and when it was brought to their attention, I was told that was not something they checked anyways.

-While I will say that the loss of my job was a blessing in disguise as it has granted me the time needed to heal, both physically and mentally, there is still a part of me that will always hold resentment towards management and how things were handled.
-I should have never been made to feel like I was a criminal, instead I should have been given the support and assistance needed to be successful in my job, but in the end, I have come to peace with it, and know that Karma will have the final say.
+Although it didn’t seem like it at the time, the loss of my job was a blessing in disguise as it granted me the time needed to heal, both physically and mentally.
+To be honest, there is still a part of me that will always hold resentment towards management and how things were handled.
+I should have never been made to feel like I was a criminal, instead, I should have been given the support and assistance needed to be successful in my job, but in the end, I have come to peace with it, and know that Karma will have the final say.

-After my job loss, I finished chemo, as well as the countless “fills” needed for the expanders to reach the maximum size that the skin would accept.
+In the months that followed, I finished chemo, as well as the countless “fills” needed for the expanders to reach the maximum size that my skin would accept.
 Due to the amount of skin removed on the cancer side during my mastectomy, and the damage done during radiation, the cancer side was the limiting factor of how large of an implant I would be able to get.

-Well, what seemed like months, suddenly flew by in an instant, and suddenly I found myself faced with the fears of surgery.
-Sure I wanted to get rid of the horrible expanders, which felt like rocks on my chest.
-They didn’t move and hurt like hell whenever you bumped into anything, so I was thrilled at the fact of getting rid of them once and for all, but at the same time the thought of another surgery, or the unknowns associated with it, scared me.
+What seemed like months, suddenly flew by in an instant, and suddenly I found myself faced with the fears of surgery.
+While I wanted to get rid of the horrible expanders, which felt like rocks on my chest the thought of yet another surgery, or the unknowns associated with it, still scared me.

 Many know of the burns done to the skin from radiation, but never in my life would I have expected the damage it did to my bones.
-Apparently, as the expanders were filled, instead of it pushing outward against the skin, it instead pushed inward against my ribs, resulting in an area of my ribs that are now concave.
-The radiation softened the bones, so the pressure caused by the expanders took the path of least resistance, which in some ways now makes sense because some days the pain was so unbearable that muscle relaxers and ibuprofen didn’t touch it.
+Apparently, as the expanders were filled, instead of it pushing outward against the skin, they instead pushed inward against my ribs, resulting in an area of my ribs that are now concave.
+Radiation treatment softened the bones, so the pressure caused by the expanders took the path of least resistance, which in some ways now makes sense because some days the pain was so unbearable that muscle relaxers and ibuprofen didn’t touch it.

 Needless to say, I was shocked at what radiation had done to my body, and this damage resulted in implants in two different sizes as a larger one was needed on the cancer side to fill the indentation caused by the expander.
 Other than that my incision sites looked good, and I was cleared to shower, the best news ever, and to come back in two weeks for another checkup.

-It was at that point that the tears started, tears of anger, tears of sadness and frustration.
+It was at that point that the tears started, tears of anger, tears of sadness, and frustration.
 Sure I had survived, but at what cost?
 As women, our breasts are a part of our identity, and when those are taken from you, it is something that is very difficult to come to terms with.
-I know that this is probably my first of many breakdowns, and I have to remember that it is ok.
-It’s ok to feel sad, to feel angry, to feel frustrated, but do not let myself live there permanently.
+I know that this is probably my first of many breakdowns, and I have to remember that it is OK.
+It’s OK to feel sad, to feel angry, to feel frustrated, but to not let myself set up shop and live there permanently.

-With time things will get better, things will return to normal, but I just need to remember to take it one day at a time as I work on figuring out what exactly that new normal is.
+As of September of 2017, I officially finished the last of my cancer treatments and was declared in remission.
+I will never truly be cancer-free because I will always have the cancer cells in my body, they just happen to be dormant, or NED, short for no evidence of disease.
+I know that with time things will get better, that will return to normal, but I just need to remember that “normal” is a process and to take it one day at a time as I work on figuring out what exactly my new normal is.